pgEdge/pgedge-docs/docs/cloud/database_admin/backup_details.md

 ![The Backups table](../images/backups_table.png)

-The columns displayed in the `Backups` table will vary depending on your [backup provider](https://docs.pgedge.com/cloud/backup/backups):
+The columns displayed in the `Backups` table will vary depending on your [backup provider](../backup/backup_providers.md):

-* Use the tabs across the top of the table to select the node you wish to see the backups for.
+* Use the tabs across the top of the table to select the node for which you wish to see the backups.
 * The `Label` column (if you're using pgBackRest) or `Name` column (if you're using pg_dump) contains the backup identifier.
 * The `Status` column displays `SUCCESSFUL` if the backup completed successfully.
 * The `Type` column identifies the backup method; `Full` if the backup was a complete backup, `Incremental` if the backup only contains those changes that occurred since the last incremental backup, and `Differential` if it was a backup of only those changes that occurred since the last full backup.